-Use LATEX and BIBTEX to prepare your annotated bibliography.
-General information about for the annotated bibliography of Figure 2.1 appears in Figure 2.2.
+Use IATEX and BIBTEX to prepare your annotated bibliography.
+General information about IATEX appears in Sections 4.3 and 4.4, and the BIBTEX format is described in Section 4.5.11.
+The book [Lam94] contains a comprehensive introduction to BIBTEX.
+The BIBTEX source for the annotated bibliography of Figure 2.1 appears in Figure 2.2.

-LATEX appears in Sections 4.3 and 4.4, and the BibTeX format is described in Section 4.5.11.

-The book [Lam94] contains a comprehensive introduction to BibTeX.
-The BibTeX source creating the bibliography file.
+This may be your first experience with IATEX.
+The biggest part of the task will be creating the bibliography file.
 The sample file srpaper-sample-biblio.bib provides an example of such a file, with many different kinds of entries.